 What’s in Maple Syrup

-In addition to the Pure Maple Syrup Contains several different vitamins and minerals, all that were collected by the maple tree through out the year. here is a comparison of different sweeteners and their contents.
+In addition to the Pure Maple Syrup Contains several different vitamins and minerals, all that was collected by the maple tree throughout the year. here is a comparison of different sweeteners and their contents.

 So is Maple Syrup Healthy?

 Health benefits of real maple syrup are far more comprehensive than you might expect.
 The only product in our diet coming directly from a plant’s sap, this natural sweetener features over 54 antioxidants that can help delay or prevent diseases caused by free radicals, such as cancer or diabetes.
 In addition, maple syrup features high levels of zinc and manganese, keeping the heart healthy and boosting the immune system.

 They can be worded and shaped like Pure Maple Syrup.
 So how can you tell?
 For starters, if it says “Pure Maple Syrup”, it probably is.
 In order to be sure, read the back label.
 If there are any ingredients listed other than “Pure Maple Syrup”, it’s an imitation.
 Leading pancake syrups contain NO Pure Maple Syrup and rely on high fructose corn syrup as the primary ingredient.
 Sometimes imitation syrups list maple syrup as an ingredient, but it probably contains 5% or less.
 Double check the bottle to make sure you’re getting Pure Maple Syrup and nothing else!